btsimonh/node-red-contrib-ocv/README.md

 calculates the difference between an image and a running average background using MOG2 from Opencv

+## ocv order

+queues messages and emits them in frame order.

+Note: currently this will be fragile if a frame is lost (no protection against too many frames being stored).

 ## ocv contours

 extracts contours from an image synchronously using